lukewilliams16/MS-Analytics-Projects/README.md

 # MS-Analytics-Projects
-A portfolio of advanced academic projects completed during the Georgia Tech Master of Science in Analytics program.
+A portfolio of advanced academic projects completed during the Georgia Tech Master of Science in Analytics program including in my internship at BAM.

 ## 1) [MEDMAP: The NLP-Driven Healthcare Visualization Tool](Healthcare-NLP-Decision-Support/)